-In this course the student is trained to teach reading from the phonetic approach and to manage a comprehensive reading program in the elementary school with an emphasis on the primary (1-3) grades.
+In this course the student is trained to teach reading from the phonetic approach and to manage a comprehensive reading program in the elementary school with an emphasis on primary (1-3) grades.
+Strategies for developing critical thinking and problem solving in reading will be developed.
 (Prerequisite: ED190 or permission from the Education Department program director; must be officially admitted to Teacher Education program)